Aadarsa Kutumbam: Plot

-The film deals with a joint family; Raghavendra Rao and his wife Rajyalakshmi are paterfamiliases with four sons and a daughter.
-The elder son, Pattabhi, and his wife, Janaki, look after the house finances and agricultural work.
-The second son Prakasam is involved in village politics and wastes time & money therein, and his wife, Jaya, is a shrew who doesn't contribute anything to the welfare of the family.
-The third son, Pratap, is a bodybuilder obsessed with diet & fitness and is not bothered about his wife Rama.
-The youngest one, Prasad, studies in the city, where he falls in love with a beautiful girl, Saroja, a doctor.
-The only daughter is Chandra, and her husband, Suryam, suffers from night blindness.
-He doesn't work and spends his time lazily living in his in-law's house.
-To make things worse, his mother, Durgamma, always visits the home, creating rifts in the family.
-Pattabhi & Janaki's goodwill misleads to inability, which remains misused.
-Meanwhile, Prasad marries Saroja at this juncture, and she enters the family when everybody is in a mess with unnecessary expenditures, arguments, and cheating.
-So, Prasad & Saroja decide to separate the family, and they do so by cheating.
-The rest of the story is about reuniting the affections and relations between family members.
+The film revolves around a wealthy joint family led by its patriarch, Raghavendra Rao, and his wife, Rajyalakshmi, who have four sons and a daughter.
+The eldest son, Pattabhi, and his wife, Janaki, responsibly handle the household finances and agricultural work.
+The second son, Prakasam, is heavily involved in village politics, wasting both time and money, while his shrewish wife, Jaya, contributes nothing to the family's welfare.
+The third son, Pratap, is a bodybuilder obsessed with his diet and fitness, completely neglecting his wife, Rama.
+The youngest son, Prasad, studies in the city, where he falls in love with Saroja, a beautiful doctor.
+Their only daughter, Chandra, is married to Suryam, an unemployed, lazy man who suffers from night blindness and lives off his in-laws.
+To make matters worse, his mother, Durgamma, is a frequent guest who constantly creates rifts within the household.

+Pattabhi and Janaki’s kindness is mistaken for weakness, allowing the rest of the family to exploit them.
+Prasad marries Saroja and brings her home amidst this chaos of financial extravagance, constant arguments, and deceit.
+Recognizing the toxicity, Prasad and Saroja devise a clever ruse to force a family partition.
+The rest of the story follows their efforts to teach the siblings a lesson, ultimately mending the broken relationships and reuniting the family.